ryszard/django-template-previewer/README.rst

 If a template file name is not included in this mapping, it will be passed an empty dictionary as additional context.
-Each file may have a magical property, ``_inherits``.
+Each file may have a magical property, ``_extends``.
 It should contain a list of file names (though the app will try to do The Right Thing if you give it just a string).
 The context will be augmented with values from all the ancestors.
-Values from defined explicitly always take precedence over inherited values.
+Values defined explicitly always take precedence over inherited values.

+NOTE: extending is not transitive, i.e. even if `A` extends `B` and `B` extends `C`, `A` doesn't automatically extend `C`.
+You have to specify all extended fixes explicitly.

 Note that not all fields must have keys naming existing files.
 It would be perfectly OK to have a field named ``"error"`` or something